jhartz/present/README.md

 ## Requirements

-Present uses some newer language features that are only available since C99, including variadic macros and standard integer and boolean types.
-Therefore, it is recommended that Present is compiled with a C99 (or C++11) compliant compiler.
+Present should support any compiler compatible with ANSI C (C89) or any C++ compiler.
+However, it is recommended to use a version that supports stdint.h (required since C99).
+Also, C99 variadic macros are used for shortcut macros for creating some of the types.

 Present is meant to work across platforms.
-If there is an issue compiling it with a C compiler supporting C99 or a C++ compiler supporting C++11, please file an issue report.
+If there is an issue compiling it on a certain platform, please file an issue report.

 ## Building